Tatung Einstein TC-01

 The fact that it booted into MOS made it ideal for hardcore programmers to write software and it was apparently on this machine that copy protection systems were developed for other computers due to the fact that you could program the disk controller chip directly.

-Our model was very kindly donated by Kim Faulkner and is model No: TC 01 with a serial number of 6013514
+Our model is unboxed and was very kindly donated by Kim Faulkner and is model No: TC 01 with a serial number of 6013514

 Tatung Einstein TC-01 Manuals: